Mary Whyte: Career

-Whyte's Working South exhibition of 50 paintings of people working in vanishing industries throughout the southern United States, toured for four years.
+Whyte's Working South, was an exhibition of 50 paintings of people working in vanishing industries throughout the southern United States, began in 2013 and toured for four years.
 "Mary Whyte is the artist of record of a changing world ... a world she's captured in a style all her own," says CBS News.
-In Whyte’s Working South exhibition that aired on CBS Sunday Morning, Whyte proclaimed about her work: "Getting a likeness is the easy part, making a good painting that endures, that speaks forever is the difficult part."
+In Whyte's Working South exhibition that aired on CBS Sunday Morning, Whyte proclaimed about her work: "Getting a likeness is the easy part, making a good painting that endures, that speaks forever is the difficult part."